LLNL/sundials/doc/arkode/SphinxDocs/guide/source/f_interface/Usage.rst

 options are usable only in a serial or multi-threaded environment.

+..
    As described in the section :ref:`Mathematics.MassSolve`, in the case of using a problem with a non-identity mass matrix (no matter whether the integrator is implicit, explicit or ImEx), linear systems of the form :math:`Mx=b` must be solved, where :math:`M(t)` is the possibly time-dependent system mass matrix.
+If these are to be solved with a direct SUNLINSOL linear solver module and one of the SUNMATRIX modules supplied with SUNDIALS, the user must make a call of the form As described in the section :ref:`Mathematics.MassSolve`, in the case of using a problem with a non-identity mass matrix (no matter whether the integrator is implicit, explicit or ImEx), linear systems of the form :math:`Mx=b` must be solved, where :math:`M` is the system mass matrix.
 If these are to be solved with a direct SUNLINSOL linear solver module and one of the SUNMATRIX modules supplied with SUNDIALS, the user must make a call of the form

 .. code::